irmen/prog8/README.md

 Rapid edit-compile-run-debug cycle:

 - use modern PC to work on
-- quick compilation times (less than 1 second)
+- quick compilation times (around a second, and less than 0.1 seconds when using the continuous compilation mode)
 - option to automatically run the program in the Vice emulator
 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly